Understanding Odingaism: The Ideology

 For some, this is a non-existent word used by people who are jealous of Luo Unity.
-Others, however, believe Odingaism is a reat ideology that we should all embrace.
-To me though, it’s a political enslavement kind of.
+Others, however, believe Odingaism is an excellent ideology that we should all embrace.
+People like Oburu were once quoted as saying Odingaism is an ideology that will last forever.
+To me, though, it’s a political enslavement kind of.
 Let me explain…

 Odingaism is an ideology coined from a deeper understanding of the psychological needs of Luos.
-Most of us are many things but humble and want supernatural leaders.
-Only a few of us don’t get turned on by arrogance and insolence (especially if it’s towards our political opponents).
-You know who the staunchest supporters of Joho are today.
+It’s undeniable that most of us are many things but humble.
+We want supernatural leaders.
+Only a few of us don’t get turned on by arrogance and insolence (especially if it’s towards our political opponents aka enemies).

 We feel unique, strangely better than anyone else and hated for being superior.
 And unless you have evidence against us, Luo remain more than just a tribe; it is a calling and more.